American Academy of Pediatrics: Tobacco

 AAP recommends that tobacco control programs should change the image of tobacco by telling the truth about the substance.
 This includes prohibiting tobacco advertising and promotion that is accessible to children, as well as point of sale advertising, product placements in movies and other entertainment media, and promotion in print or internet-based media accessible to youth.
 Advertising and promotion has been shown to be a cause of tobacco use initiation in adolescents.

 AAP supports a minimum purchasing age of 21 years for tobacco products.
 Increasing age of purchase has been shown to decrease youth smoking rates.
 Younger age of starting tobacco use leads to lower rates of ever stopping tobacco use.

-In addition to comprehensive smoking bans in workplaces and public areas, smoking in multi-unit housing should be prohibited.
+Trans healthcare

-Transgender healthcare
+According to Block (2023), the AAP and other American medical professional groups have becoming increasingly aligned in supporting gender affirming care for gender dysphoria, which may include gonadotrophin releasing hormone analogues (GnRHa) to suppress puberty; oestrogen or testosterone to promote secondary sex characteristics; and surgical removal or augmentation of breasts, genitals, or other physical features.

-According to Block (2023), the AAP and other American "medical professional groups" have becoming increasingly "aligned" in supporting "gender affirming care" for "gender dysphoria, which may include gonadotrophin releasing hormone analogues (GnRHa) to suppress puberty; oestrogen or testosterone to promote secondary sex characteristics; and surgical removal or augmentation of breasts, genitals, or other physical features.
-[While a]t the same time, however, several European countries have issued guidance to limit medical intervention in minors, prioritising psychological care."
+In 2018, the AAP issued a policy statement putting forward a model of gender affirmative care, by Dr Jason Rafferty, noting that "Dr Rafferty conceptualized the statement, drafted the initial manuscript, reviewed and revised the manuscript, approved the final manuscript as submitted, and agrees to be accountable for all aspects of the work".
+Dr. Rafferty defines gender affirmative care as based on the idea that transgender identities and diverse gender expressions do not constitute a mental disorder, that variations in gender identity and expression are normal aspects of human diversity, and binary definitions of gender do not always reflect emerging gender identities, that gender identity evolves as an interplay of biology, development, socialization, and culture, and that if a mental health issue exists, that mental health issue most often stems from stigma and negative experiences rather than being intrinsic to the child.